 The Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021 outlines when formal approval is required, particularly for long-term or non-exempt uses.

-1. Using a tiny home on wheels as your only home
+Approval scenario 1: Using a tiny home on wheels as your only home in NSW

 If you plan to live in a tiny home on wheels full-time on a property without an existing primary dwelling (such as a main house), council approval is required.
 Unlike setups where a THOW is placed on owner-occupied land with a primary dwelling, using a THOW as the sole residence on vacant land involves submitting a Development Application (DA).
 This ensures compliance with zoning, safety, and utility requirements, like access to water, sewage, and power.